berry-pool/plutus-contracts/NFTSeries/README.md

 The actual mint happens in a seperate minting policy <b>Z</b>.
 The mint only happens if the state machine <b>Y</b> successfully transitioned and the token name includes the correct counter id.

 After burning the thread token no more NFTs can be minted.
-The supply can also be capped regardless of the tread token still in existence or not.
+The supply can also be capped regardless of the tread token being still in existence or not.

 The NFTs can be natively burnt.